Cake bunting is such a charming trend, but I wanted something just a little more elegant for my nautical wedding inspiration shoot.

 - craft glue

 I wanted the larger, central letter in the monogram to stand out, so I decided to cover the smaller letters with sand and a few shell accents, rather than completely in shells.
-A little craft glue--I love this one from Martha Stewart--and a little sand covered the smaller initials perfectly and quickly.
+A little craft glue and a little sand covered the smaller initials perfectly and quickly.

 Once the glue and sand had dried completely, I added a few accent shells with a hot glue gun.

 The larger, central monogram letter was decorated very simply by using a hot glue gun to cover the surface of the letter with tiny shells (bought at my local craft store).

 Once the letters have been decorated and are completely dry, it's a simple matter to tie string to a couple of bamboo skewers, and hot glue the monogram letters to the string.
 I used a twisted cotton twine that reminded me of classic nautical rope, but on a smaller scale.

 On the day of the event, just pop the cake bunting into the top of the cake.
 It's the perfect, easy, elegant DIY touch for a shower or wedding.